donhighmsft/airflowexamples/README.md

 # airflowexamples
-Airflow Sample Dags and Data
+Airflow Sample Dags and Data for Airflow on AKS Sample.